homermultitext/hmt-se2021/local/tech/vscode/scholarlyxml/index.md

 ## Install

-- install the Scholarly XML extension
+- From the exension mode in VS Code ("puzzle pieces" icon), install the Scholarly XML extension

 No additional configuration is necessary.